blib-la/runpod-worker-helloworld/README.md

 | `DOCKERHUB_REPO`       | The repository on Docker Hub where the image will be pushed. | `timpietruskyblibla`       |
 | `DOCKERHUB_IMG`        | The name of the image to be pushed to Docker Hub.            | `runpod-worker-helloworld` |

-#### dev workflow
+#### Dev Workflow

-When you work on your project and want to provide bug fixes or features to your community, you can put them into [dev](.github/workflows/dev.yml).
-This will do these steps:
+When you are developing your image and want to provide bug fixes or features to your community, you can put them into the `dev` branch.
+This will trigger the [dev](.github/workflows/dev.yml) workflow, which runs these steps:

+* Execute the unit tests
 * Build the image
 * Push the image to [Docker Hub](https://hub.docker.com) using the `dev` tag

-The workflow will be triggered by commits in the `dev` branch.

-#### release workflow
+#### Release Workflow

-When everything is done and you want to create a [release](.github/workflows/release.yml) of your image, it will do these steps:
+When development is done and you are ready for a new release of your image, you can put all your changes into the `main` branch.
+This will trigger the [release](.github/workflows/release.yml) workflow, which runs these steps:

+* Execute the unit tests
 * Update "Table of Contents" in the `README.md`
 * Create a release on GitHub using [Semantic Versioning](https://semver.org) based on [semantic-release](https://semantic-release.gitbook.io) (which only works if you follow one of the [commit message formats](https://semantic-release.gitbook.io/semantic-release/#commit-message-format), the default are the [Angular Commit Message Conventions](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format) as you can also see in this repo)
 * Update the `CHANGELOG.md`
 * Build the image
-* Push the image to [Docker Hub](https://hub.docker.com) using the release-version and the `latest` tag
+* Push the image to [Docker Hub](https://hub.docker.com) and tag it with both the release version and `latest`
 * Update the description of the image on [Docker Hub](https://hub.docker.com)

-The workflow will be triggered by commits in the `main` branch.

 ### Manually

+#### Build the Docker image

+* Build your Docker image like this `docker build -t <dockerhub_username>/<repository_name>:<tag> --platform linux/amd64 .`, in this case: `docker build -t timpietruskyblibla/runpod-worker-helloworld:latest --platform linux/amd64 .`
+  * We need to specify the platform here, as this is what RunPod requires.
+If you don't do this, you might see an error like `exec python failed: Exec format error` when you run your worker on RunPod, depending on the OS you are using locally
+  * If you want to run your image locally and you are not using a Linux-based OS, then you have to use the appropriate platform:
+    * Windows: `docker build -t <dockerhub_username>/<repository_name>:<tag> --platform windows/amd64 .`
+    * MacOS with Apple Silicon: `docker build -t <dockerhub_username>/<repository_name>:<tag> --platform linux/arm64 .`
+* After the image is created, you can see it when you run `docker images`, which provides a list of all images that exist on your computer

+#### Push the Docker image to Docker Hub

-* Create an account on [Dockerhub](https://hub.docker.com/) if you don't have one already
+* Create an account on [Docker Hub](https://hub.docker.com/) if you don't have one already
 * Login to your account: `docker login`
-* Build your Docker image like this `docker build -t <dockerhub_username>/<repository_name>:<tag> --platform linux/amd64 .`, in this case: `docker build -t timpietruskyblibla/runpod-worker-helloworld:latest --platform linux/amd64.`
-  * Note: We need to specify the platform here, as this is what RunPod requires.
-If you don't do this, you might see an error like `exec python failed: Exec format error` when you run your worker on RunPod
-* After the image was created, you can see it when you run `docker images`, which provides a list of all images that exist on your computer
-* Push your Docker image to Dockerhub like this `docker push <dockerhub_username>/<repository_name>:<tag>`, in this case: `docker push timpietruskyblibla/runpod-worker-helloworld:latest`
+* Push your Docker image to [Docker Hub](https://hub.docker.com/) like this `docker push <dockerhub_username>/<repository_name>:<tag>`, in this case: `docker push timpietruskyblibla/runpod-worker-helloworld:latest`
-* Once this is done, you can check your Dockerhub account to find the image
+* Once this is done, you can check your [Docker Hub](https://hub.docker.com/) account to find the image

 ## Use your Docker image on RunPod serverless